 How to do a Parasite Cleanse without the Side Effects

-Most people think parasites are something that only exist in poor and developing countries or are something they can only pick up when traveling on an overseas trip.
-The reality is, however, parasites are everywhere, and they affect millions of people in the United States.
+Most people think parasites only exist in poor and developing countries or are something they can only pick up when traveling on an overseas trip.
+However, parasites are everywhere, affecting millions of people in the United States.

 What Are Parasites?